 Step 4 – Break down your task list

 Different buyers have different needs when it comes to the time and effort they’re willing to put into their site.
 Often beginner buyers and sellers don’t realize the impact this has on sustaining profits.
-For example, if you’re putting in one hour a day managing various tasks for your site and the next owner puts in two, they won’t make the same profits.
+For example, if you’re putting in one hour a day managing various tasks for your site and the next owner puts in a half-hour, he won’t make the same profits.

 A savvy buyer knows this and will want details on the tasks you do and how long they take you, as well as your various income sources.
 Therefore, as part of preparing a website for sale, you should list out all the tasks you do for the website.

 If you’re handling a lot of the work yourself, you may want to find freelancers to hire.
-After all, you may be willing to manage everything yourself, but this will put off potential buyers.
+After all, you may be willing to manage everything yourself, potential buyers may not.
 A mistake many beginner sellers make is thinking profit margins are all that matter.

 This is especially true if tasks are technical or time-consuming.
 Your sale will go through easier if you create systems that manage these tasks for a new owner.
 The more you can simplify the day-to-day processes of the site before you put your website on the market, the better.